behnaz93montazeri/Coal-Terminal-Machines-Analysis-Tableau/README.md

 ## Challenges with the Dataset:

 *Multiple sheets with data for different machines and varying dates.

 *A solution involved creating a reference sheet with all dates for the specific month being analyzed.

 *Utilized left joins to join all data sheets to the reference sheet.

 *Calculated idle capacity using Tableau table calculations.

+This new dataset is availbale in "P11-Coal-Terminal copy.xlsx" Excel file.

 ## Visualization and Analysis: